bigscience-workshop/bigscience/experiments/ds-notes.md

 In this case seeing that the DP and parameter parallel size match means ZeRO will partition across all gpus

+## Memory estimates

+As each node has about 160GB of memory, the model size you can run with Z2-Offload is about 8-10B parameters per node.
+Each of those parameters will require 4 bytes for fp32 momentum, variance, and parameters, gradients so a total of 16 bytes per parameter, for a total of about 160 GB.

 ## experiments